-As to ascertaining what precise factors are influencing outcomes, that remains mostly beyond the scope of this analysis.
-However, it is clear that many states have made much progress in separating emissions from growth thanks to the rapid replacement of coal-burning power plants with natural gas-fired ones in the last decade.
-While probably the single largest contributor to the decline, a combination of many other factors also account for reduction in carbon emissions.
-The presence of nuclear energy capacity has played a role in some locations as have changes in states’ industrial structure.
-Likewise, while formal statistical analyses of the role of clean energy policy in decarbonization remain beyond the scope of this study, it is fair to say that state- and city-level policy choices have also made a difference.
+Ascertaining the precise factors that are influencing these outcomes is beyond the scope of this analysis, but it is clear that many states have made progress in separating emissions from growth thanks to the rapid replacement of coal-burning power plants with natural gas-fired plants over the last decade.
+The presence of nuclear energy capacity and changes in states’ industrial structure have played a role as well.
+While formal statistical analyses of the role of clean energy policy in decarbonization is also beyond the scope of this study, it is fair to say that state- and city-level policy choices have also made a difference.

-And yet, with that said, the numbers confirm that although the recent trends are encouraging, they are far too little.
-Much, much more work is going to be needed if the nation and world are going to limit human-driven climate warming to generally accepted levels. *
+Yet, despite the progress, the numbers confirm that much more work is going to be needed if the nation and the world are going to limit human-driven climate warming to generally accepted levels.

-Decoupling is important because it represents the squaring of the circle necessary to decarbonize the global economy while maintaining economic growth.
+Where and how growth and carbon have decoupled

-Decarbonization is necessary because deep reductions in carbon emissions will be necessary to transition the world to a low-carbon economy consistent with the internationally agreed goal of limiting human-associated global warming to less than 2°C. Specifically, holding the world’s climate to 2 degrees of warming will require cutting the world’s emissions of greenhouse gas emissions (GHG) by 40 to 70 percent from their 2010 levels by 2050—and to zero by the century’s end.
+Holding the world’s climate to 2 degrees Celsius of warming will require cutting greenhouse gas emissions 40 to 70 percent from their 2010 levels by 2050 and to zero by the century’s end.
 Such an accomplishment will entail a profound transformation of every sector of the economy.

 At the same time, governments across the globe—especially the developing economies of Asia, Africa, and Latin America—are faced with the massive challenge of promoting faster economic development that can lead to positive outcomes on jobs, income, and opportunity.
-Nor has the U.S. economy, for that matter, transcended the need for growth.
-In fact, the U.S. is itself sorely in need of faster growth, having grown at an inflation-adjusted annual rate of just 2.5 percent since 2010.

-All of which highlights the fundamental challenge of the present: How possible is it to decarbonize the economy and erase emissions by the end of the century while maintaining or accelerating growth?
+Even in the United States, slow growth since the Great Recession has increased the political pressure for faster growth in the future.

-For most of the 20th century, the possibility of preserving growth and erasing emissions remained theoretical, and was most commonly expressed as an unsatisfactory, divisive face-off of the “growth imperative” against the “climate imperative.”
+For most of the 20th century, the possibility of preserving growth and erasing emissions remained theoretical and was most commonly presented as an unsatisfactory, divisive face-off between the “growth imperative” and the “climate imperative.”
 Consequently, conventional views on the relationship between economic growth on the one hand and energy consumption and greenhouse gas emissions on the other generally claimed that economic growth would lead to an increase in production and therefore to an increase in energy use and emissions.

-Yet in recent decades, more and more data have confirmed that it may be realistically possible to address global climate change challenges while preserving economic growth and prosperity.
+Yet in recent decades, more and more data have confirmed that it is possible to address global climate challenges while preserving economic growth and prosperity (see Figure 1).